vishakha-b18/Cybersecurity-Threat-Prediction/README.md

 # Cybersecurity-Threat-Prediction
 Predicting Infection of Organization Endpoints by Cybersecurity Threats

-By -- Vishakha Bhattacharjee and Piyush Beri
+By -- Vishakha Bhattacharjee (MS in Business Analytics, Columbia University) and Piyush Beri (MBA in Business Analytics, Symbiosis Centre for Management & Human Resource Development)